-This interactive learning strategy is even more interactive than the others!
+This interactive learning strategy is even more interactive than others!
 Divide your class into different groups of students and assign them to each of the boards you’ve set up in the room.
 Assign one topic/question per board.
 After each group writes an answer, they rotate to the next board.
 Here, they write their answer below the first answer of the previous group.
 Let them go around the room until all the groups have covered all the boards.
 Not that many boards in your classroom?
-Try using tablets and BookWidgets' interactive whiteboard.
+Try using tablets and BookWidgets’ interactive whiteboard.

 15. Pick the Winner

 Divide the class into groups and let them work on the same topic/problem.
 Let them record an answer/strategy on paper or digitally.
 Then, ask the groups to switch with a nearby group and let them evaluate their answer.
-After a few minutes, allow each set of groups to merge and ask them to select the better answer from the two choices, which will be presented to the complete class.
+After a few minutes, allow each set of groups to merge and ask them to select the best answer from the two choices, which will be presented to the complete class.